-A storm event has a rising discharge (cfs) that is a significant change above the average daily discharge with a minimum of two times the pre-storm discharge value.
+A storm event has a rising discharge (cfs) that is a significant change above the average daily discharge with a minimum of 2 times the pre-storm discharge value.
 The storm event triggers are site specific and are usually a five- to ten-fold increase over the average daily discharge.
+This guidance may change seasonally to account for low flow periods and site specific guidelines have been implemented.
 Samples are collected at any point in the hydrograph, i.e., rising or falling limb, or at peak discharge.
 Two samples may be collected during a single storm event, however these samples must be collected on different days.
 This also applies to storm sampling following the collection of a routine, storm-impacted sample.